 Mobile medical clinics and preventative health workshops are implemented within partner communities through the utilization of student and health professional volunteers participating in 7-10 day programs called "Medical Brigades."

 Medical Brigades are typically made up of about 30 university student volunteers and a mix of local and international doctors, accompanied by translators, local pharmacists and other members of the Global Brigades team.
 Typically, the volunteer to staff ration is about 3:1.
 Depending on the duration and country, each volunteer fundraises between $1,400-$2,200 which covers the entire cost of implementing the mobile clinics, airfare for the participants, and the follow-up and support initiatives such as the Community Health Worker Program.
 Some of the specific costs are: medicine, healthcare professionals, supplies, travel insurance, meals, lodging, interpreters, coordinators, ground transportation, training of community volunteers, and program staff salaries to make evaluation and improve sustainability.

 Depending on the number of volunteer groups and weather limitations, two-four day-long mobile clinics are implemented in each partner community at least twice a year.
 In 2011, Global Brigades shifted from its previous model of visiting a different community each day with one volunteer group to working with one community over the duration of several days with one group.
 This change was implemented in order to increase patient time with healthcare professionals and increase quality of care.

 Mobile Clinic Primary Stations

-• Intake: Community volunteers record the patient’s name, age, gender, and community nameon a Patient
+• Intake: Community volunteers record the patient’s name, age, gender, ID number and community name in the Data

 • Triage: Comprised of nurses and licensed volunteers, this is the next station for patients after intake.
 In triage,